HaydenC97/Weather-Data/README.md

-# Weather-Data
+## Weather-Data

+<h2>Introduction</h2>

-This is a project to analyse the accuracy of API weather data when compared to sensor data, and to generate a function to help improve this accuracy.
-Included is the data collection code (which was hosted on a Raspberry Pi), and the data analysis code (which is a python notebook).
+This is a project to analyse the accuracy of API weather data when compared to sensor data, and to generate a prediction function to help improve this accuracy.
+Included is the data collection code (which was hosted on a Raspberry Pi), and the data analysis code (which is a python notebook), and the code for a user interface in the form of a website.

 <h2>Data Gathering</h2>